You know the drill – 100 things – big, small, and in-between, about yours truly.

 99. I cannot sing.
 But that doesn’t stop me.

-100. When I was 15 – I held the record for most sit-ups at my high school.
+100. When I was 15 – I held the record for most sit-ups (for a female my age) at my high school.